fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 - John Muir, [My First Summer in the Sierra](https://www.google.com/books/edition/My_First_Summer_in_the_Sierra/ymNIAAAAMAAJ?hl=en&gbpv=1) (1911), 3--25.

 ## Week 5

+### 11/14: NO CLASS!
+NO READINGS!!
+NO REFLECTIONS!!!

-### 11/14: Environmental Ethics
+### 11/16: Environmental Ethics + Landscape Stories
-- Aldo Leopold, "Wildlife in American Culture", 1--6.
+Something of a smorgasbord for today.
-- Aldo Leopold, _Sand County Almanac_,
+- Aldo Leopold, "The River of the Mother of God" (176--181); "The Land Ethic" from _Sand County Almanac_ (181--195).
 - Rachel Carson, _Silent Spring_, 5--37.

+#### Pick one (and be prepared to report on how nature is portrayed)
 - Jack Keroac, "Alone on a Mountaintop",  218--228.

-#### Noteworthy
-- Roderick Frazier Nash, _Wilderness and the American Mind_ [11: Aldo Leopold: Prophet], 182--199.
-- Miles A. Powell, “‘Pestered with Inhabitants’: Aldo Leopold, William Vogt, and More Trouble with Wilderness” (2015), 195–226.

-### 11/16: Landscape Stories
-- J. B. Jackson, _Sense of Place, A Sense of Time_ (1994), 15--25.
+- Edward Abbey, "Monkey Wrench Gang",

+#### Pick one (and be prepared to discuss the intersection of landscape histories and conceptions of nature)
 - Leslie Marmon Silko, "Landscape, History and the Pueblo Imagination", 83--94.
 - Keith H. Basso, "'Stalking with Stories': Names, Places, and Moral Narratives Among the Western Apache", 95--116.

+#### Pick one (and think about how maps and cartography inform ideas about nature)
 - J. B. Harley, "New England Cartography and the Native Americans", 170--195.
-- SKIM: Margaret Wickens Pearce and Renee Pualani Louis, “Mapping Indigenous Depth of Place” (2008): 107--113 (skim through 126).
+- Margaret Wickens Pearce and Renee Pualani Louis, “Mapping Indigenous Depth of Place” (2008): 107--126.
-- DISCUSSION: Mental Place Maps

 #### Noteworthy
-N. Katherine Hayles, "Simulated Nature and Natural Simulations", 409--425.
+- J. B. Jackson, _Sense of Place, A Sense of Time_ (1994), 15--25.
+- Roderick Frazier Nash, _Wilderness and the American Mind_ [11: Aldo Leopold: Prophet], 182--199.
+- Miles A. Powell, “‘Pestered with Inhabitants’: Aldo Leopold, William Vogt, and More Trouble with Wilderness” (2015), 195–226.

 ## Week 6
 ### 11/21: Real and Fake Nature
 - Anne Whiston Spirn, "Constructing Nature: The Legacy of Frederick Law Olmstead", 91--113.
 - Bill McKibben, _The End of Nature_, [Ch.
 2: The End of Nature] (1989), 40--78.
+Some key questions for discussion that I hope you'll think about ahead of time:
+- In what ways is nature "constructed"?
-Our key question here is how much should we be worried about the end of nature if we can construct it?
-Or is that simply impossible by the very definition of natural?
+- How much should we be worried about the end of nature if we can construct it?
+Or is that simply impossible by the very definition of nature/natural?
+- What assumptions does McKibben make about nature?
+How might the book be different if he had been part of our class discussions?
-- Discussion: Colonization on Mars has just begun after finding a giant layer of ice buried beneath the surface.
+- Colonization on Mars has just begun after finding a giant layer of ice buried beneath the surface that can yield significant but limited fresh water.
 You have been appointed the Director of Nature, and you need to provide a vision statement for how to create nature on Mars.
-How do you want people to think about nature when the duality between natural nature and manufactured nature is so stark?
+What do you say?
+What are you priorities?
+How do you want to (or avoid) affect how colonists think about nature?

+#### Noteworthy
+N. Katherine Hayles, "Simulated Nature and Natural Simulations", 409--425.

 ### 11/23: NO CLASS: EAT WELL!